As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 During photosynthesis, trees use sunlight to turn CO2 and water into food.
 More water = more food

-In their natural habitat, Redwoods get plenty of water throughout winter (50-100 inches).
-But, the fog in the Summer is what really helps these trees.
+Redwoods get plenty of water throughout winter (50-100 inches) in their natural habitat.
+But the fog in the Summer is what really helps these trees.
 The fog helps by providing two things.

 Redwoods can collect moisture from the fog.
 This moisture collects on the needles and limbs and then drops to the forest floor.
 The tree’s root system then absorbs the water from the ground.